 "Sorry isn't good enough.
 Sorry isn't going to bring that Nightmare back."

-"That death wasn't my fault!
+"My failure to protect her will forever weigh on my soul, don't you dare think that I take her death lightly!
 I had no way of knowing how powerful the Red Death was, that it was capable of controlling dragons."

 "I told you it was dangerous, that it had power over these dragons. "